zopefoundation/zope.deprecation/docs/api.rst

 short time.

-To support such a feature, the ``zope.deprecation`` package provides a :term:`context manager` class, :class:`zope.deprecation.Suppressor`.
+To support such a feature, the ``zope.deprecation`` package provides a context manager class, :class:`zope.deprecation.Suppressor`.
 Code running inside the scope of a ``Suppressor`` will not emit deprecation warnings.